Facebook has been in use for online marketing since 2008.

 But here’s the thing: Facebook Ads still works!

 It works because the platform has over 2.89 billion monthly active users, which makes it an excellent platform for paid advertisement (if done right).
-You can also use Facebook’s ad manager to effectively target your audience on Instagram.
+You can also use Facebook’s ad manager or a Facebook ad tool to effectively target your audience on Facebook.

-Facebook is the best way to retain your customers and to get new customers.
+Facebook is the best way to retain your existing customers and to acquire new customers.
 But it would help if you made your Facebook ads unique.
 And you need to make sure that your site is mobile-ready before getting started with the campaign.

 Let’s get going!